OuYa01/ASCII_Converter/README.md

 Try ASCII Converter now at A [ASCII CONVERTER](https://www.asciiconverter.epizy.com). and see for yourself why it's the ultimate tool for converting text or characters to ASCII code and vice versa!

 ## my inspiration for creating this website
-my inspiration for creating this website came from a problem I encountered while working with the C programming language.
-I needed to create a code that could convert ASCII to characters and vice versa, and after successfully solving the problem, I realized that others could benefit from My solution as well.
+my inspiration for creating this website came from a problem I solved while working with the C programming language. to create a code that could convert ASCII to characters and vice versa, and after successfully solving the problem, I got the idea to create this website.

-Here is the code I developed
+Here the task i solved By
 ```c
 #include <stdio.h>